wp-plugins/disable-users/readme.txt

 This plugin gives you the ability to disable specific user accounts via a profile setting.

 Once installed and activated, a checkbox appears on the user profile settings (only for admins).
 When checked, the users account will be disabled and they will be unable to login with the account.
-If they try to login, they are instantly logged out and redirected to the login page with a message that notifies this their account is disabled.
+If they try to login, they are instantly logged out and redirected to the login page with a message that notifies them their account is disabled.

 This can be useful in a few situations.

 * You are working on a site for a client who has an account, but do not want him to login and/or make changes during development.
 * You have a client who has an unpaid invoice.